Microsoft/azure-docs.cs-cz/articles/machine-learning/studio/consume-web-services.md

 except urllib2.HTTPError, error:
     print("The request failed with status code: " + str(error.code))

-    # Print the headers - they include the requert ID and the timestamp, which are useful for debugging the failure
+    # Print the headers - they include the request ID and the timestamp, which are useful for debugging the failure
     print(error.info())
     print(json.loads(error.read()))
 ```